 This is described as when people experience manic highs followed by extreme low depression.
 This can be provoked by extremely mild things.
 For example, a minor comment made by a colleague at work can become an obsession, causing emotional instability.

 Many people with BPD respond to circumstances with disproportionate anger.

 For example, a friend arriving ten minutes late to a meeting for coffee can be blown out of proportion.
-This can end with extreme anger and even violence.
+This can end with intense anger and even violence.

 Moreover, since people with BPD are not aware of their own flaws, they can only recognize the mistakes of other people.

 Ultimately, people with BPD are impulsive and lack self-control.
 Therefore, they often make rash decisions or engage in risky behavior.

 For example, spending large amounts of money on things they cannot afford.
 Or, breaking off a relationship with a friend over minor disagreements.

 It can also cause them to develop addictions to drugs and alcohol.
 This substance abuse can cause them to make decisions that harm themselves and others.